Atlantis-Software/offshore-docs/models/data-types-attributes.md

 for simple indexes and currently doens't support compound indexes.
 For these you will need to create them yourself or use a migration.

 There is currently an issue with adding indexes to string fields.
-Because Waterline performs it's queries in a case insensitive manner we are unable to use the index on a string attribute.
+Because Offshore performs it's queries in a case insensitive manner we are unable to use the index on a string attribute.
 There are some workarounds being discussed but nothing is implemented so far.
 This will be updated in the near future to fully support indexes on strings.